 It has all the 80s horror/thriller beats: a summer camp, heat, hormones, and a faceless serial killer with a completely homophobic plot twist.
 It’s the ending itself that’s the biggest draw here.
 Don’t get me wrong, the film operates with a thick layer of corniness attached, but it doesn't skimp on the fright.
 At the very end, we find out that the killer is someone we assumed to be a future victim; a girl, but only she was never a girl but a boy caught in the act.

 When everyone discovers that it was innocent Angela played by Felissa Rose who was the killer, it’s that frozen, wide-jawed face, and uncanny valley male frame that sells the fuckery.
-Even when watched it in all its 80s corniness today, this campy bit of an ending sticks with you, even when the movie leads you believe that the real terror comes from Angela being a male all along, rather than a murderous killer.
+Even when watched it in all its 80s corniness today, this campy bit of an ending sticks with you, even when the movie leads you to believe that the real terror comes from Angela being a male all along, rather than a murderous killer.

 Signs, News broadcast